nicbou/Ignition/readme.md

 ### Requirements

-Ignition requires PHP 5.3 and a database to run, that's it.
+Ignition requires PHP 5.3, bcrypt and a database to run, that's it!

 Although a fallback function is present, the strings used by Ignition use gettext for easy translation.